oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

 * 260 GB of Emerald ParaTime state in ~5 months between Nov 18, 2021 and Apr 11, 2022 (since the [Emerald Mainnet launch])
 * 25 GB of Emerald ParaTime state in ~1 month since the [Damask upgrade]

-For example, an Emerald Web3 gateway with PostgreSQL encountered:

-* 210 GB of database growth in ~5 months between Nov 18, 2021 and Apr 11, 2022 (since the [Emerald Mainnet launch])

 :::